xeticode/shallweplay/README.md

 ## Instructions

 We recommend you fork this project, create a branch off of master, and follow along with the article.
-This project is licensed under the MIT license.

 ## Image Attributions